dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 patch: 8.0.1
 ---

+*Update 9 Aug 2018: {{< spell 280181 "Personal Absorb-o-Tron" >}} was nerfed fairly significantly, and I was able to get my hands on the remaining Azerite traits to test them.
+The relevant sections have been updated accordingly.*

 Azerite powers are a new system in Battle for Azeroth, similar to the Netherlight Crucible from Legion.
 They provide various bonuses and augment your skills in ways similar to tier set bonuses or legendaries, but at a slightly lower power level.

 Let's take a look at the traits available to Guardians.
 First, I'll cover the set of traits specific to Guardian (or traits from other Druid specs that Guardian can select) on the outer ring (Tier 3), and then some of the more general tanking-related traits that are available on the middle and inner rings (Tier 2 and Tier 1, respectively).
 Because many traits scale with item level, I will be assuming an item level of 370 (Heroic Uldir) for all trait values, except for the Engineering traits which are only available up to 340.